loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 ### Kargo admin credentials

-`kargo-helm-app.yaml` references two placeholders that must be added to `scripts/replace-text-local.sh`:
+The legacy Argo-managed `kargo-helm-app.yaml` path references two placeholders that must be added to `scripts/replace-text-local.sh`:

 | Placeholder | How to generate |
 |---|---|
 | `{REPLACE_KARGO_ADMIN_PASSWORD_HASH}` | `htpasswd -bnBC 10 "" <password> \| tr -d ':\n' \| sed 's/$2y/$2a/'` |
 | `{REPLACE_KARGO_TOKEN_SIGNING_KEY}` | `openssl rand -base64 32` |

+If you prefer not to keep those values in Argo CD Helm values, there is now a Flux-owned host-cluster alternative under [../flux/host-apps/kargo](../flux/host-apps/kargo) that reads auth settings from a Secret via `HelmRelease.valuesFrom`.
+That Flux path is enabled when `continuousPromotion=true` and `flux=true`.
+The legacy Argo-managed Kargo install now lives under [apps-legacy-argo-kargo/kargo-helm-app.yaml](apps-legacy-argo-kargo/kargo-helm-app.yaml) and is selected when `legacyArgoKargo=true`.
+On the `vind` self-contained path, bootstrap sets that label automatically whenever `continuous-promotion` is enabled without `flux`.

 ### Kargo version

-Check [github.com/akuity/kargo/releases](https://github.com/akuity/kargo/releases) for the latest chart version and update `targetRevision` in [apps/kargo-helm-app.yaml](apps/kargo-helm-app.yaml).
+Check [github.com/akuity/kargo/releases](https://github.com/akuity/kargo/releases) for the latest chart version and update `targetRevision` in either the Flux `HelmRelease` at [../flux/host-apps/kargo/install/kargo-helmrelease.yaml](../flux/host-apps/kargo/install/kargo-helmrelease.yaml) or the legacy Argo path at [apps-legacy-argo-kargo/kargo-helm-app.yaml](apps-legacy-argo-kargo/kargo-helm-app.yaml).

 ### Forgejo runner registration